qgis/QGIS-Website/content/resources/installation-guide/index.md

 sudo zypper in qgis qgis-plugin-grass
 ```

-On OpenSUSE microOS, Kalpa, Aeon and other immutable variants, refer to the (`distrobox` instructions)[#distrobox].
+On OpenSUSE microOS, Kalpa, Aeon and other immutable variants, refer to the `distrobox` [instructions](#distrobox--toolbx).
 Installing on the base system is possible but not recommended.

 ## Mandriva